Special Constable Eligibility Requirements

 Jewellery – Religious requirements to wear jewellery, are judged on their own merit.
 They are only allowed if not a significant health and safety risk and unobtrusive.

-You can run a free credit report before completing your application to view any defaulted accounts or County Court Judgements that may be resolved or managed before you submit your vetting application.
+We recommend running a free credit report before applying to identify any defaulted accounts or CCJs that may affect your vetting outcome.

 Having an inappropriate association does not necessarily mean that you won’t be granted a vetting clearance.